TIPS FOR STAYING TOBACCO FREE

 To avoid temptation, try making a “fresh” start.
 Remove tobacco products from your home, car and place of work.
 Get rid of any tobacco paraphernalia including ashtrays and lighters, and thoroughly clean these areas to eliminate tobacco odors and stains.

 As you go through the first days and weeks without tobacco‚ keep a positive outlook.
-Don’t blame or punish yourself if you do have a tobacco relapse.
-Don’t think of quitting as an all-or-none proposition.
-Instead‚ take it one day at a time.
-Remember that quitting is a learning process.
+Don’t blame or punish yourself if you slip up.
+Starting over isn’t the end of the world.
+And don’t put extra pressure on yourself by thinking too far into the future.
+Instead‚ simply take it one day at a time.

-Even after you’ve been tobacco free for a while, you will still encounter triggers and cravings.
-When it happens, don’t be afraid to turn to someone that supported you when you first quit.
-This is totally normal, and doesn’t mean you’re weak.
-Often, talking about a craving with someone can help you identify what’s really going on while the craving passes.
+Even after you’ve been tobacco free for a while, you’ll continue to encounter triggers and cravings.
+When it happens, don’t be afraid to reach out to someone.
+Talking about a craving with someone can help you identify what’s really going on while the craving passes.